jpsl1/Portfolio_aQRA_N/README.md

 - Visualized Credit_History as the most indicatory feature in loan approval.
 Demonstrated the need for numeric feature winzarisation and logistic transformation.
 <br>
 Notebook 2: Prepare features and the dataset for modeling to maximize predictive power.
-- Found key features for model
+- Found key features for model.
 <br>
 Notebook 3: Build and evaluate predictive models for loan approval and perform risk estimation.
 - The logistic regression / XGBoost model achieved an AUC of 0.85, indicating strong ability to distinguish between approved and rejected loan applicants.